-- A bulb garden is comprised of cold-hardy spring bulbs like tulips, daffodils, crocus, hyacinth and others that bloom indoors in late winter when planted in soil in a pot.
+- A bulb garden of cold-hardy spring bulbs like tulips, daffodils, crocus, hyacinth and others can be planted in pots to bloom indoors in late winter.

-- Bulbs can be forced into bloom through cold treatment or vernalization—simulating winter by placing potted bulbs in 35° to 48℉ for 12 to 13 weeks—and then placing them in a cool, sunny window in your house.
+- Bulbs can be forced into bloom through cold treatment and then placing them in a cool, sunny window in your house.

 - Bulbs should be firm and free of mildew and mold.